Roboy/autonomous_driving/dockers/cartographer_localization/README.md

 At the end of the semester, this will contain a docker idling in pure_localization mode.
 No entering the shell will be necessary.
 Until this is set up, this README hosts instructions on how to run pure localizatio on `LEIA`.

 After having build a docker as mentioned in cartographer_devel, it is time to set up networking.
 In this example, we want to run [Google Cartographers pure localization](https://github.com/Roboy/cartographer_ros/tree/roboy) in a `docker` while `roscore` is running on the docker's `host` machine.
 Visualization is done in `rviz` in a VM on another computer, called `remote`.
-As IP adresses will change during the process, `.bashrc` is not used here.

-## Setup
+## 1. Setup
-It is assumed, you set up a docker as described in cartographer_devel

-## Network Info
-Firstly, make sure your computers are all connected to the same Network and set your VM to `Bridge Networking`, such that it appears in the network as a stand-alone machine.
-To get the IP-adresses, run `ifconfig` in terminal of `host`, `docker` and `remote`.
-If your setup before has been correct, you will notice identical IP adresses `HOST_IP` and `DOCKER_IP` of `host` and `docker`.
+It is assumed, you set up a docker as described in cartographer_devel and an `offline`-run has been made to get a `.pbstream` file.
+Make sure your computers are all connected to the same Network and set your VM to `Bridge Networking`, such that it appears in the network as a stand-alone machine.

+- Host Machine
+- Docker
+- Remote

 ## 2. Host
 Before starting `roscore` on host, run the following lines of code replacing `HOST_IP` with the actual IP adress of your host machine in each line: